Sep 3, 2018

 Big brands have had made big-budget branding mistakes in the past which have had negative impacts on their reputations and bottom line.
 Kendall Jenner’s much mocked Pepsi advertisement is just one example.

 Focusing on branding strategy as part of your institution's strategic planning is vital to avoiding branding missteps.
-While it may be
+While it may be time-consuming to develop a branding message, it will be time well spent and could pay dividends in terms of standing out in a crowded market.

 Concentrating on your core values and how your brand can transmit those on and offline can help you to stand out from the competition and attract the right student demographic.